Prevent fatal roadway crashes by standardizing the speed limit to 25 mph

 The Atlanta Bicycle Coalition recommends that elected officials:

-Commission a comprehensive engineering study to evaluate the impact of a standardized speed limit of 25 mph on residential streets on traffic movement.
+Request a study to evaluate the impact of a standardized speed limit of 25 mph.

-Legislate a 25 mph speed limit on all residential streets within the City of Atlanta.
+Legislate a 25 mph speed limit on all streets within the City of Atlanta.

 Replace traffic signs as needed throughout the city.